xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

 ## InfluxDB and Grafana

-<p align="justify">Given that Telegraf stores data in InfluxDB, we will validate this by querying the database.
-Execute the provided command on the Ubuntu server where your containers are operational.</p>
+<p align="justify">Since Telegraf stores data in InfluxDB, this can be confirmed by executing the provided command on the Ubuntu server where docker containers are operational.</p>

 ```
 docker exec -it influxdb bash
 ```

-<p align="justify">Executing this command will lead you to the bash shell within the InfluxDB container.
+<p align="justify">Execution of this command will result in access to the bash shell within the InfluxDB container.
 <br>
 <br>
 Upon accessing the container's bash shell, database commands can be employed to identify the sensor-path configured within the sensor-group.</p>